quentin-dev/clinntp/README.md

 * `-c, --clear`
   * Resets the settings to initial default

+### Option priority
+If multiple boolean options, help, version, save, or clear, are set the precedence is as follows:

+1) version: `-v, --version`
+2) help: `-H, --help`
+3) clear: `-c, --clear`
+4) save: `-s, --save`

+This means that if the `-v` and `-H` options are set at the same time, clinntp will apply the version option and quit as version's priority is higher than help's.

 ## Examples

 ### Saving the number of news to load